You may have heard of the term “restaurant POS” but what does that mean exactly? And how does a restaurant POS system work?

 Back when restaurant revenue was largely predicated on table service sales, an adjustable floor plan was an essential tool for efficiently running the front of house.

-Cloud-based restaurant POS systems like Lightspeed have adjustable floor plans that reflect your changes in real-time.
+Cloud-based restaurant POS systems often have adjustable floor plans that reflect your changes in real time.
 This is incredibly valuable for keeping FOH staff quite literally on the same page as adjustments to your dining room are made.
 If wait staff are running food to table five, but a server moved table five to another location, your wait staff don’t miss a beat.

 There’s no denying that restaurants have gone through a monumental shift in how they operate since the start of the pandemic.
 The long-standing path to revenue was to either serve as many customers as possible (fast food and fast casual restaurants) or charge more per dish (fine dining).